-This rapid survey of investigations performed on ultra-molecular dilutions by different physical methods confirms that it is now well proven that even beyond Avogadro number they are, indeed, totally different from their pure solvent and also specific to the precise chemicals dissolved at the initial state of their preparation.
-Each dilution has its own personality and can be identified by its own "finger-print".
-Complex fluids carry much more information than could be expected and this provides a strong, positive background to homeopathy.
+This rapid survey of investigations performed on ultramolecular dilutions by different physical methods confirms that it is can be proven that, even beyond Avogadro's number, they are different from their pure solvent and also specific to the precise chemicals dissolved at the initial state of their preparation.
+Each dilution has its own personality and can be identified by its own "finger-print."
+Complex fluids carry much more information than could be expected and this provides a strong, positive background for homeopathy.

-To explain the clinical facts even in very high dilutions and potentisations (remember that only 25% of the daily delivery of homeopathic medicines in a pharmacy - 75% being at molecular level), another scientific paradigm is needed.
-For many years another scientific paradigm exists, the paradigm of body signifiers.
-As such a scientific frame exists and the nature of the homeopathic medicine begins to be understood and even identified.
+To explain the clinical facts even in very high dilutions and potentizations (remember that only 25 % of the daily delivery of homeopathic medicines in a pharmacy - 75 % being at molecular level), another scientific paradigm is needed.
+For many years another scientific paradigm has existed, the paradigm of body signifiers (191).
+With the existence of such a scientific framework, the nature of the homeopathic medicine begins to be understood and even identified.